DHTMLX/docs-kanban/docs/api/config/js_kanban_locale_config.md

 // create Toolbar
 new kanban.Toolbar("#toolbar", {
 	api: board.api,
-	locale: kanban.ru // apply the "ru" locale to the Toolbar by default });
+	locale: kanban.ru // apply the "ru" locale to the Toolbar });
 ~~~